colouring-cities/colouring-core/etl/README.md

 Run the remaining migrations in `../migrations` to create the rest of the database structure.

-# Updating the Colouring London database with new OS data
+# [WIP] Updating the Colouring London database with new OS data

+TODO: this section should instruct how to update and existing db